oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 value, and the subsequence *configure* operation could then update that same attribute to a new value.

->  author="Calin Curescu"
+<span class="comment-start" id="1050" author="Calin Curescu"
-> date="2020-04-22T12:28:00Z"
->
-> !!!
-I would prefer this to be avoided, since
-> it creates confusion, it’s better to use the default value of a
-> parameter definition for that.
+date="2020-04-22T12:28:00Z">!!!
+I would prefer this to be avoided, since it creates confusion, it’s better to use the default value of a parameter definition for that.
-> %%% This is not allowed !!!

-It is also possible that a node template assigns a value to an attribute that has an operation output mapped to it (including a value that is the result of calling an intrinsic function). <span class="comment-end"
+%%% This is not allowed !!!</span>It is also possible that a node template assigns a value to an attribute that has an operation output mapped to it (including a value that is the result of calling an intrinsic function). <span class="comment-end"